FedBiCross: Personalized One-Shot Federated Learning on Medical Images: Experiments

 \subsection{Experimental Setup}

-\subsubsection{Datasets}
+\subsubsection{Datasets.}

 We evaluate our method on four MedMNIST datasets~\cite{medmnistv2}: BloodMNIST, DermaMNIST, OCTMNIST, and TissueMNIST.
 To simulate data heterogeneity, we partition the dataset using a Dirichlet distribution Dir($\alpha$) with concentration parameter $\alpha \in \{0.1, 0.2, 0.3, 0.5\}$, where lower $\alpha$ indicates higher heterogeneity.
-We consider three client settings: $N=5$ with $K \in \{2, 3, 4\}$ clusters, $N=10$ with $K \in \{3, 4, 5\}$, and a larger-scale setting with $K \in \{3, 5, 8\}$.
+We consider three client settings: $N=5$, $N=10$, and a larger-scale setting.
 In the latter, we use $N=20$ clients for all datasets except DermaMNIST, which uses $N=15$ due to its smaller sample size.
+For each setting, the number of clusters $K$ is automatically determined by the Silhouette Score (Eq.~\ref{eq:silhouette}).
+To provide a comprehensive analysis, we also report results with alternative $K$ values to demonstrate the effectiveness of the automatic selection.

-\subsubsection{Baselines}
+\subsubsection{Baselines.}

 We compare against five one-shot FL baselines: FedAvg with a single communication round (FedAvg-1)~\cite{mcmahan2017communication}, DAFL~\cite{chen2019data}, DENSE~\cite{zhang2022dense}, FedISCA~\cite{kang2023one}, and Co-Boosting~\cite{dai2024enhancing}.
 All methods are evaluated by test accuracy on each client, and we report the averaged accuracy across clients.